 Phosphorus can come from several different sources in the environment, including agricultural runoff, septic systems, road runoff, and lawn runoff.
 Reducing phosphorous pollution requires coordination and management practice changes from many different sectors.
 It will take some time to see effects of any changes as well because phosphorous that has already reached a lake can nourish algae blooms for years.

-Recent Increase of Blue Green Pond Algae Bloom
+Recent Increase of Blue-Green Algae Blooms

-What makes the fall of 2017 such a perfect storm for algae blooms?
-First, the lake water stratified, and the water at the bottom became depleted of oxygen.
-With the oxygen gone, the sediment at the bottom of the lake releases phosphorous.
+In particular, what made the fall of 2017 such a perfect storm for algae blooms?
+First, lake water stratified, and the water at the bottom became depleted of oxygen.
+With the oxygen gone, the sediment at the bottom of the lake released phosphorous.
 These bottom waters eventually “turn over” and end up near the surface – as food for algae.
 The excessive spring rainfall pushed more runoff into the lakes, and the warm fall weather has helped the algae to bloom more aggressively than usual.
 This is a problem because drinking water in the northeastern states of Michigan, New York, Pennsylvania, Vermont, and others have been affected by small amounts of toxic algae.
 This prompted the Senate, on September 26, to pass a bipartisan bill authorizing $22 million a year for five years ($110 million total) to fund research and prevention of blue-green algae blooms on lakes and other sources of drinking water across the United States.

 Harmful Algae Bloom Control